 Doesn’t that kind of predictability sound amazing??

-Even if you’re not down with schedules, following this simple pattern will uncomplicate your life and can get a breastfed baby to sleep through the night.
+Even if you’re not down with schedules, following this simple pattern will uncomplicate your life.
+Following this routine is so, so wasy.

 When your baby wakes up, nurse him with a nice, full feeding.
 After that, begin play time.
 At the first sign of tiredness, you put your baby down for a nap.